Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Methodology and observations

-Note that in terms of dimensionless comoving distances, DSR will reduce to an additivity relation $d_s =d_l+d_{ls}$ in the flat universe ($\Omega_k=0$).
+Note that in terms of dimensionless comoving distances DSR will reduce to an additivity relation $d_s =d_l+d_{ls}$ in the flat universe ($\Omega_k=0$).
 The original idea of cosmological application of the distance sum rule in general, and with respect to gravitational lensing data in particular can be traced back to \citep{2015PhRvL.115j1301R}.
-Moreover, one can rewrite equation (4) by simple calculations, and obtain following equation as
+Moreover, one can rearrange Eq.~(4) as which provides a model-independent test for the Copernican principle \citep{Cao2019,2019PhRvD.100b3530Q,ZhangY22} and the viscosity of dark matter \citep{Cao21,Cao22}, with different measurements of cosmic curvature and dark matter viscosity at different redshifts.
+The expression (\ref{eq5}) multiplied by $1+z_l$ and with dimensionality of length recovered is known as the time delay distance $D_{\mathrm{\Delta t}}$.